 School for Social Entrepreneurs (SSE) is a charity that supports people using entrepreneurial approaches to tackle complex social problems.
-They are committed to developing a thriving voluntary and community sector through delivering their innovative ‘learning by doing’ based programmes that combine personal and project development.
+They are committed to developing a thriving voluntary and community sector by delivering their innovative ‘learning by doing’ based programmes that combine personal and project development.
 Their courses aim to develop the capacity of organisations, whilst helping individuals start, sustain and scale social enterprises.
 School for Social Entrepreneurs support leaders of social change nationally through their network of nine schools, so they are better equipped to establish, sustain and grow organisations that create positive change for people and communities.

 SSE offers capacity building learning programmes aimed at those starting, sustaining or scaling a social enterprise.
-Their learning programmes focus around a cohort of up to 20 individuals, where participants learn from, share, and challenge each other.
+Their learning programmes focus on a cohort of up to 20 individuals, where participants learn from, share, and challenge each other.

 Funding from the Postcode Innovation Trust allowed SSE to expand their sector themes programmes nationally to support 45 organisations with programmes in the following new areas:

 2. Training and Employability (specifically with social enterprises that aim to employ hard to reach individuals)

 3. Environment and Conservation

 Participants took part action learning days and action learning sets, consisting of peer support and learning, witness sessions, expert talks and project visits that were delivered in five learning blocks: